 Professor, African & African Diaspora Studies

-Her research has been supported by the Getty Foundation Postdoctoral Fellowship, the Ford Foundation Diversity Postdoctoral Fellowship, and a Research Fellowship at W.E.B.
+Her research has been supported by the Getty Foundation, the Ford Foundation, and the W.E.B.
 Du Bois Institute for African American Research at Harvard University.
 She has worked in the curatorial departments of the Art Institute of Chicago, the Metropolitan Museum of Art, and the Saint Louis Art Museum among other institutions.